seqan/seqan3/doc/howto/write_a_view/index.md

 \include doc/howto/write_a_view/view_exercise2.cpp

-The adaptor consists of `std::view::reverse` combined with `std::view::transform`.
+The adaptor consists of `std::views::reverse` combined with `std::views::transform`.
 This time the lambda just performs the call to `seqan3::complement`.
 \endsolution